 Engine compression ratio

 The Montecarlo engine can be modified to increase the compression ratio to about 10:1 without too many problems.
 This can be achieved by swapping the pistons to those from another Fiat or Lancia engine.
-The choice of piston is complex and advice should be sought from an expert, such as Evolution Engineering.
+The choice of piston is complex and advice should be sought from an expert.

 Engine camshaft profile